SAYUK09/Blog-Site-NextJs/posts/pre-rendering.md

 > My Respect for Product Manager just increased by 10X

-Understood the role of PM closely learnt different jargon and industry terms.
+Understood the role of PM closely, learnt different jargon and industry terms.
 Overall a great value packed session with a disclaimer to work hard.
 PS : I am not in any of the team due my exams, but I still decided to join the meeting and I don't regret that.
 We felt like we could call ourself like **Product Engineer at Neog** post working.

+`26 June 2021 : `
+The agenda of today's meeting was to **Assign Tasks** to team members.
+Thanks Tanay for sheding light on Engineering Design Doc, and telling us it's importance in well established companies.
+The task for next 24 hours is to come up with Engineering Doc.
+This would be a fascinating task, I guess.
+The best part today was that, **I happened to be assigned a team** I am excited as well as scared right now.

+> Finally working as a team with Tanay Pratap & Tanvi and building a Product whic will have userbase of 3000+ users!